 1. Purpose.
-This Engineer Circular (EC) provides policy guidance for the development and submission of the Corps of Engineers direct Civil Works (CW) Budget for Fiscal Year 2022 (FY22) and Allocation Strategy for Fiscal Year 2021.
+This Engineer Circular (EC) provides policy guidance for the development and submission of the Corps of Engineers direct Civil Works (CW) Budget for Fiscal Year (FY) 2023 and Allocation Strategy for FY2022.
 In addition to this EC, the U.S. Army Corps of Engineers CW Annual Program Development Manual (PDM) will provide specific guidance for how project data is developed and managed for use in developing the CW Program.
-The PDM is available at the following link:\ https://team.usace.army.mil/sites/HQ-
+The PDM is available at the following link: https://usace.dps.mil/sites/INTRA-HQ/SitePages/FY-2022-%26-2021-Program- Development-Manual-(Draft).aspx?web=1